Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/azure_arc.md

 `IMDS_ENDPOINT`.
 If they are not present, or don't resemble `http://localhost:40342/metadata/identity/oauth2/token` and `http://localhost:40342` respectively, you may need to wait a short while or try restarting the VM again.

+## Give the Azure Arc VM access to the key vault

+For the tests to pass, the VM will need secret management permissions in your key vault.

+1. Go to your key vault resource in the [Azure Portal](https://portal.azure.com).
+2. Go to the vault's "Access policies" page, and click "Add Access Policy".
+3. Using the secret management template, select your Arc VM resource as the principal.
+4. Click "Add".
+5. Don't forget to click "Save" at the top of the access policies page after the policy is added.

 ## Run the azure-identity Tests on the Azure Arc VM

 > **Note:** The following steps are specific to Python.